alexviiia/RandProt/README.md

 ## Running scripts from arbitrary directories

-Each script can be run easily from the directory that contains it (and its `*.pm` perl module dependencies).
+Each script can be run easily from the directory that contains it (and its `*.pm` Perl module dependencies).
 For example, if you cloned this repository onto the local directory `RandProt/`, on a terminal you can run one of the help messages by typing:
 ```bash
 cd RandProt/